Tlbowman42/F24_Team7_Lochinvar-Fan-Controller/Reports/Conceptual Design and Planning.md

 Our design would benefit the versatility and simulation support that Op-Amps can provide.
 Due to the design considerations we will be pursuing an op-amp circuit for our fan diagnostic tool.

-## Potential Connections & Buttons Solutions
+## Potential Ports & Buttons Solutions

-The connections will not have any possible solutions.
-We are to use the connections Lochinvar has requested.
+The Ports will not have any possible solutions.
+We are to use the Ports Lochinvar has requested.
 Those connectors are a Molex and usb connection.

 1. Push Button
    - They are simple to use.